2018–19 Sacramento State Hornets women's basketball team

-The 2018–19 Sacramento State Hornets women's basketball team represents California State University, Sacramento during the 2018–19 NCAA Division I women's basketball season.
-The Hornets were led by sixth year head coach Bunky Harkleroad and play their home games at Hornets Nest.
+The 2018–19 Sacramento State Hornets women's basketball team represented California State University, Sacramento during the 2018–19 NCAA Division I women's basketball season.
+The Hornets were led by sixth year head coach Bunky Harkleroad and played their home games at Hornets Nest.
 They were members of the Big Sky Conference.
 They finished the season 10–19, 6–14 in Big Sky play to finish in ninth place.
 They lost in the first round of the Big Sky women's tournament to Northern Arizona.